How long does it actually take to port a number?

 Wouldn’t it be great if you could try out your new provider before porting over?
 You can with OpenPhone.
 Sign up for a free seven-day trial with a temporary phone number.
 OpenPhone includes:

-• Free texting and calling to the US and Canada from a US, Canadian, or North American toll-free number
+• Free texting and calling to one local US, Canadian, or North American toll-free number

 • Easily create a professional phone presence with set business hours, phone menus, away voicemail greetings, and more